The Sweetest Days (song)

-"The Sweetest Days" is the first single from Vanessa Williams' third studio album of the same name.
-The song was written by the same team who previously penned "Save the Best for Last" for Williams.
-The song was produced by Keith Thomas.
-It was released on October 18, 1994 by Wing Records.
-The single reached No. 18 on the US Billboard Hot 100 and No. 3 on the US Adult Contemporary Charts.
+"The Sweetest Days" is a song by American singer and actress Vanessa Williams, released on October 18, 1994, by Wing Records, as the first single from her third studio album of the same name (1994).
+The song was written by the same team who previously penned her 1992 hit "Save the Best for Last" for Williams and was produced by Keith Thomas.
+The single reached No. 18 on the US Billboard Hot 100 and No. 3 on the Billboard Adult Contemporary chart.

 Critical reception

-Larry Flick from Billboard described it as a "glorious pop ballad that has a slight resemblance to her Grammy-nominated hit "Save The Best For Last"."
+Upon the release, Larry Flick from Billboard magazine described it as a "glorious pop ballad that has a slight resemblance to her Grammy-nominated hit 'Save the Best for Last'."
 He added, "The song has a lilting and thoroughly engaging melody and a lovely, if somewhat melancholy, lyric that glistens with universal appeal.
 Williams is in excellent vocal form, offering a well-shaded performance amid a plush arrangement of warm strings and horns."

 Music video

-The video for "The Sweetest Days" is shot in two different ways.
+The accompanying music video for "The Sweetest Days" is shot in two different ways.
 The "romantic version" was shot in an apartment overlooking a city skyline while the "urban version" shows Williams walking in a park and through streets.
 There are a few clips that they both share in the same spots but for the 3-minute and 31-second video, they give the song a different feel.